jessepav/lacygoill-wiki-backup/VM.md

 ## I need to access the VM settings, from the GUI, while it's shut down.
 But when I shut it down, VB is closed!

-1. Shut down the VM.
+1. Shut down the VM (from the guest OS).

 2. Start VB by executing: